Johnson & Johnson

-The daily MACD line is below its signal line since October 30, 2017.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term downtrend is getting weak.
+The daily MACD line is above its signal line since May 10, 2018.
+This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term uptrend is getting stronger.

 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.